Mitchell's Press Directories: Content

 Sometimes this included a short summary of history of the paper, and comments on its 'style and contents'.

 Originally their geographical coverage was the British Isles, but by 1891 his Directories were international in scope, listing titles from 'Algeria, Pondicherry, Senegal, the French provinces, and many other locales'.
-From 1885–88 Mitchell's published a directory of 'Continental, American and Colonial Papers'.
+From 1885 to 1888 Mitchell's published a directory of 'Continental, American and Colonial Papers'.

 Impact

 In recent years, the Directories have become an important source of information for scholars studying the British press in the nineteenth and early twentieth centuries.